Sports Concussion

 Recognized Concussion Specialists

 Our concussion specialists lecture at concussion management meetings around the country and follow the latest international guidelines in concussion management.
-Our physicians have participated on NFL committees on traumatic brain injury management, in similar groups at high schools and colleges throughout North Carolina, and on subcommittees on concussion with organizations like the American Academy of Neurology.
+Our doctors have participated on NFL committees on traumatic brain injury management, in similar groups at high schools and colleges throughout North Carolina, and on the NCAA Concussion Safety Advisory Group.

-Our high school outreach program allows us to coordinate post-concussion academic modifications with your school and teachers.
+Our community outreach program allows us to coordinate with local high schools and club sports teams to communicate post-concussion academic and activity modifications with your school, teachers, and coaches.
 We complete state-mandated Gfeller-Waller return-to-play paperwork for high school athletes.

 Baseline Testing

-This testing is offered pre-season to athletes to obtain baseline values for cognitive function, vision, Sway cognitive and balance testing, and the King-Devick test.
+This testing is offered pre-season to athletes to obtain baseline values for cognitive function, Sway cognitive and balance testing, and the King-Devick test.
 Results can be compared with any post-injury assessments to help with concussion evaluation.
-This testing is available for a fee, as it is not covered by insurance.
+This testing is available for a fee and is not covered by insurance.

 Research